How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 9: Use Vertical Space to Free up Floor Space

-When you’re dealing with a small room, instead of cramming it full of pieces of furniture, think about using as much vertical as possible.
-You might not have much floor space, but by using the walls right up to the ceiling, you use the space you have more efficiently while drawing the eye upwards, making the room seem larger.
+Vertical space is one of the best ways to wrangle different things with plenty of storage when dealing with a small room.
+Instead of cramming it full of pieces of furniture, think about using as many vertical options as possible.
+You might not have much floor space, but by using the walls right up to the ceiling, you use the space you have more efficiently while drawing the eye upwards, again making the room seem larger.

 Built-in white bunkbeds with a small white ladder and built-in book alcoves make a small room look bigger, even in a tween girl's room.